NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 > As the names suggest, OneShotTimer calls you back once after a time delay expires.

-Therefore, this time is used to fire when a timeout occurs in the WebSocket connection.
+Therefore, this timer is used to fire when a timeout occurs in the WebSocket connection.

 Then, we have a look into [websocket_transport_client_socket_pool.cc](https://github.com/chromium/chromium/blob/master/net/socket/websocket_transport_client_socket_pool.cc) and we see the method